 - 3.5 Criteria for pass, progression and credits shall be as specified in the structures for each programme.
-The University Studies Committee may approve criteria above the minimum standards referred to in Regulation A6, Progression, paragraph 3. - 3.6 Unless otherwise approved by the Senate, all Programmes of Study leading to the award of First Degree with honours, First Degree of Master or Higher Degree of Master shall contain a project/ dissertation equivalent to at least 30 credits at SCQF Level 9, 10 or 11, as appropriate. - 3.7 Each stage of full-time study within a Programme of Study shall consist of 120 SCQF credits. - 3.8 A stage shall have been successfully completed when all 120 SCQF credits comprising the stage have been successfully completed. - 3.9 A stage of a Programme of Study which is comprised entirely of synoptically assessed courses shall require approval of the University Studies Committee. - 3.10 A Programme of Study may be offered by one or more Primary Academic Units, and may be a single subject degree or span two disciplines. - 3.10.1 A Programme of Study which spans two disciplines may be offered as either 'Discipline A and Discipline B' where the number of credits is broadly equal in both disciplines or as 'Discipline A with Discipline B' where the number of credits is greater in Discipline A and Discipline B accounts for at least 25% of the total number of credits.
+The University Studies Committee may approve criteria above the minimum standards referred to in Regulation A6, Progression, paragraph 3. - 3.6 Unless otherwise approved by the Senate, all Programmes of Study leading to the award of First Degree with honours, First Degree of Master or Higher Degree of Master shall contain a project/ dissertation equivalent to at least 30 credits at SCQF Level 9, 10 or 11, as appropriate. - 3.7 Each stage of full-time study within a Programme of Study shall consist of 120 SCQF credits, except a Programme of Study for Higher Degrees of Master (Taught) which shall consist of 180 SCQF credits. - 3.8 A stage shall have been successfully completed when all 120 SCQF credits comprising the stage have been successfully completed. - 3.9 A stage of a Programme of Study which is comprised entirely of synoptically assessed courses shall require approval of the University Studies Committee. - 3.10 A Programme of Study may be offered by one or more Primary Academic Units, and may be a single subject degree or span two disciplines. - 3.10.1 A Programme of Study which spans two disciplines may be offered as either 'Discipline A and Discipline B' where the number of credits is broadly equal in both disciplines or as 'Discipline A with Discipline B' where the number of credits is greater in Discipline A and Discipline B accounts for at least 25% of the total number of credits.